 Choosing to study an accredited course can give you a head start when it comes to gaining employment in your chosen industry and can open up a lot of doors for you.
 Whether or not they’re a legal requirement of the profession you’re getting into, opting for an accredited course can provide many benefits.

-Ultimately, whether or not you choose an accredited course is up to your personal needs and career requirements and whether you require a professional qualification to work in your chosen industry.
-We hope that this guide has helped clarify some of the confusion surrounding the topic and aids you in your decision-making process.
+Ultimately, whether or not you choose an accredited course is up to your personal needs and career requirements, and whether you require a professional qualification to work in your chosen industry.
+We hope that this guide has helped clarify some of the confusion surrounding the topic and will aid you in your decision-making process.